New-Bamboo/Hermes/README.md

 - [Thoughtbot](http://thoughtbot.com/) for their dotfiles, essential in getting the Tmux configuration right;
 - [Vimcasts](http://vimcasts.org/), for showing how powerful Vim can be.

 ## Installation

 ### Prerequisites

 Hermes relies on Homebrew and RVM to work properly.
-While the former is a de facto standard in the Mac OsX development community, there are a good number of developers that use RBenv instead, so support for that is in the pipeline.
+While Homebrew is a de facto standard developers using OS X, there are a good number of people that use RBenv, so support for that is in the pipeline.
+We are happy to look at any pull requests.

-If they're not available, the installer script will halt.
-Please refer to the original guides for instructions if you need them.
+If these two tools are not available, the installer script will halt.
+Please refer to these tools' excellent documentation for installation instructions.

 ### Fork first!

-As first step, you should fork the project, as this will make it easier to customize your installation.
+As the very first step, you should fork the Hermes on Github since this will make it easier for you to customize your installation.
 After you're done, you can run:

     mkdir -p ~/.hermes
     git clone https://github.com/<your_github_username>/Hermes.git ~/.hermes